 Roadmap: Helpdesk to Networking and Security

-A practical stack for general IT roles that lead into networking, cybersecurity, ISC2, Cisco CyberOps, GitHub security, and advanced CompTIA routes.
+A practical stack for general IT roles that lead into networking, cybersecurity, ISC2, ISACA, Cisco CyberOps, GitHub security, and advanced CompTIA pages.

 If your goal is broad IT competence that can later branch into security, this is a common path.